First passage time properties of diffusion with a broad class of stochastic diffusion coefficients: Discussion

 A non-Markovian DC may allow for efficient transport to more distant targets than a Markovian DC.
 Diffusion with two-state switching diffusivity has been extensively investigated~\cite{Uneyama15, Miyaguchi16, Akimoto16, Vestergaard18, Grebenkov21}.
 Miyaguchi et al. have investigated a two-state model in which the sojourn time distribution in each state is given by a power law as a model of switching diffusivity~\cite{Miyaguchi16}.
-They have shown that the propagator for displacement is non-Gaussian at short times, but converges to a Gaussian distribution in the long time limit.
+They have shown that the propagator for displacement is non-Gaussian at short times, but converges to a Gaussian distribution in the long-time limit.
 They have also shown that this convergence is slow.
 This slow convergence may be coupled with the slow relaxation of the RSD of the TAMSD.
 The approximate formula for the RSD of the TAMSD given in \cite{Uneyama15, Miyaguchi16} is essentially the same as Eq.~(\ref{eq:SvarDcorrep}).
-Thus, for the above two-state model, the excess cumulative probability of early arriving particles may not approach to zero unless $ t_{s} $ becomes large.
-Similarly, the first passage time distribution may not approach to the Levy-Smirnov distribution unless $ t_{s} $ becomes large.
+Thus, for the above two-state model, the excess cumulative probability of early-arriving particles may not approach to zero unless $ t_{s} $ becomes large.
+Similarly, the FPT distribution may not approach to the L{\'e}vy-Smirnov distribution unless $ t_{s} $ becomes large.
 These suggest that the above two-state model may achieve efficient transport in an early arrival of particles to more distant targets than the two-state Markov process model with the same ensemble average of the DC.

-One of the future issues is to clarify for which class of stochastic DCs that can take the value of zero the behaviors of first passage times revealed in the present study are observed.
-The properties of first passage times revealed in the present study are obtained under the assumption that stochastic DCs are non-zero.
+One of the future issues is to clarify for which class of stochastic DCs that can take the value of zero the behaviors of FPTs revealed in the present study are observed.
+The properties of FPTs revealed in the present study are obtained under the assumption that stochastic DCs are non-zero.
 However, some of the properties are also observed for important specific stochastic DCs that can be zero.
-For example, previous studies have shown that specific models including the minimal DD model and a variant of the DD model achieve more efficient transport of early arriving particles than the classical Brownian motion~\cite{Sposini19, Sposini24}.
-The divergence of the mean first passage time has also been shown for the minimal DD model~\cite{Sposini19}.
+For example, previous studies have shown that specific models including the minimal DD model and a variant of the DD model achieve more efficient transport of early-arriving particles than the classical Brownian motion~\cite{Sposini19, Sposini24}.
+The divergence of the mean FPT has also been shown for the minimal DD model~\cite{Sposini19}.